mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/rails.md

 - Start local server for current project on a specified port `rails server -p "{{port}}"`

-- Open console to interact with application from command line `rails console`
+- Open console to interact with application from command-line `rails console`

 - Check current version of rails